AI-READI/cds-specification/docs/specification/datatype-directory-structure.md

 ### manifest.tsv metadata

-The manifest.tsv metadata file is intended to document all the data files within a datatype folder.
+The manifest.tsv metadata file is intended to document all the data files within a datatype directory.
 It should follow this specification:

-- A column called "filename" must be included where the paths of the data files, relative to the datatype folder, need to be listed.
+- A column called "filename" must be included where the paths of the data files, relative to the datatype directory, need to be listed.
 - Additional column should be included as necessary to properly document relevant information about each datatype.
 - The following naming convention must be followed for all colunm names: Only a-z characters (lowercase English alphabet) and 0-9 (numerical characters) are allowed with the exception of underscores that must be used to separate words (no white space allowed).

-### Folder naming
+### Directory naming

 Since there is no standard for modality and device names, we recommend naming each modality and device directory such that it best reflects its content.
-The participant folders should be named exactly as the ID used for that participant in the study.
+The participant directories should be named exactly as the ID used for that participant in the study.

-The following naming convention must be followed for all folders: Only a-z characters (lowercase English alphabet) and 0-9 (numerical characters) are allowed with the exception of underscores that must be used to separate words (no white space allowed).
+The following naming convention must be followed for all directories: Only a-z characters (lowercase English alphabet) and 0-9 (numerical characters) are allowed with the exception of underscores that must be used to separate words (no white space allowed).

-### Documenting folder structure
+### Documenting directory structure

 The structure under each datatypefodler must be documented in the [dataset_structure_description.json](root-metadata-files/dataset-structure-description.md) metadata file.